DashInvests/manual/1 - Manual.md

 We won’t follow on in every investment, but if we are excited about putting in more money, we might want to follow on for 5x our initial investment -- or more.
 That said, there will also be situations where a company evolves in a way where -- even though it is still a great company -- it would benefit more from another investor’s capital than from ours, so we might not always follow on in great companies.

-Much like our initial investments (where we have an "anyone can say yes" [policy](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#how-we-decide)), our follow-investments are consensus-driven decisions.
-Therefore, we have a much more structured [process](http://tiny.cc/betafollowons), where we typically ask founders to present their latest plans to the entire team.
+Much like our initial investments (where we have an "small consensus-driven decision" [policy](https://github.com/DashInvests/manual/blob/master/1%20-%20Manual.md#how-we-decide)), our follow-investments are consensus-driven decisions also.
+Therefore, we have a much more structured process, where we typically ask founders to present their latest plans to the entire team at the outset.

 ### “Standard terms”